A mail merge lets you quickly send a batch of personalized emails to a large email list.

 - Using a third-party add-on.

-If you’re familiar with coding basic scripts in Python, you can use the Google Docs API to perform a mail merge.
+If you’re familiar with coding, you can use the Google Docs API or the Google Apps Script platform to create your mail merge.

-Before using Autocrat, we need to create the documents required for the mail merge process.
+Before using Autocrat, we need to create the data file and template document required for the mail merge process.

 Here are the steps involved:

-Ensure that you include headers for each data column as you’ll use them as personalization placeholders in your Google Docs document.
-These headers can be anything like your recipient’s names, job titles, companies, etc.
+Ensure that you include a header for each data column you’ll use to personalize your Google Docs document.
+These headers can be anything, like First name, Title, Company, Address, etc.

-For example, here’s the data document I’ve created:
+For example, here’s the Google Sheets data file I’ve created:

-- Next, create your main document — the file you’ll send that contains placeholders for your data.
+Next, create your main document — the file containing the message you’ll send, with placeholders to insert your data.

-To do this, type your email body in Google Docs and add merge tags to it.
+To do this, type your email body in a Google Doc and add merge tags to it.

-The merge tags are placeholders where Autocrat will insert the data from your Google Sheet.
+A merge tag is a placeholder where Autocrat will insert the data from your Google Sheet.